kozec/dumbxinputemu/README.md

 - run `make` or `make 64bit` for 64bit version

 ##### Credits
-Based on xinput1_3.dll implementation in Wine and [wine-xinput patch by 00cpxxx](https://github.com/00cpxxx/wine-xinput)
+Based on xinput1_3.dll implementation in Wine, [wine-xinput patch by 00cpxxx](https://github.com/00cpxxx/wine-xinput) and [xfakeinput by NeonMan](https://github.com/NeonMan/xfakeinput)